symdesign/sketch-auto-translate/README.md

 ---

 To create your own Google Translate API Key you need a paid account at [Google Cloud Platform](https://cloud.google.com).
-There is also a Free Trial of $300 in credits which means, as long as you don't exceed that amount you won't have to pay anything.
+But there is also a Free Trial option theat gives you $300 in credits which means, as long as you don't exceed that amount you won't have to pay anything.

-Be aware, both options require a Credit Card.
 [Check out their pricing](https://cloud.google.com/translate/pricing) to find out how many Language Detections and Translations you can get.
+In any case a Credit Card is required.